MV Kurdistan: Design

-As designed, her superstructure, funnel, and engine was located on the stern, joined by a raised forecastle on the bow and an otherwise clear deck.
+As designed, her superstructure, funnel, and engine were located on the stern, joined by a raised forecastle on the bow and an otherwise clear deck.
 She was rated as Ice Classification One by Lloyd's Register, indicating she could operate without a breaker in icy waters.

 The ship's hold was separated into six tanks, which were further divided into a center tank and a wing tank on either side.

 A common trend during the 1970s was the use of relatively unstudied high-strength steel in ship construction.
 It was believed that the stronger steel would be able to resist stress better than the older types of steel, reducing the need for structural redundancies.
 What was not known at the time was that the stronger steel was as equally vulnerable to fatigue fractures as the normal steel, leading to a rise in structural failures of such vessels built during the decade.

 Early service

 On 16 July 1975, she collided with the Mount Hope Bridge while traveling to Tiverton, Rhode Island at night in heavy fog.
-The bridge was severely damaged with the north tower nearly sheered apart, requiring two years of repairs and the jacking of the tower to allow the removal of damaged steel.
-The damage to the bridge totaled out to be $600,000 ($ in 2023).
+The bridge was severely damaged with the north tower nearly sheared apart, requiring two years of repairs and the jacking of the tower to allow the removal of damaged steel.
+The damage to the bridge totaled $600,000 ($ in 2023).
 The tanker on the other hand was relatively unaffected, suffering only slight damage to the bow and responsibility for the accident.

 Ever since the two ships were under construction, it was planned that the refinery's parent company would operate the duo.
 As such, the Newfoundland Refining Company was established and chartered both tankers from Nile Steamship for 16 years.
 However, the Come by Chance Refinery - and Newfoundland Refining - went bankrupt in 1976.

 Following the dissolution of her operator, Nile Steamship renamed her to Kurdistan, keeping the ship to operate along the Eastern coast of Canada.